Skip to main content

 • Add the operation to the list of executed operations.
 Note that operations with an expiry period that is earlier or equal to the latest final period in the operation's thread are removed from this list after 10 extra periods in order to cap memory use.

 • If any of the previous steps failed, the operation is considered NOT EXECUTED, it is ignored and the block producer does not pocket any fees from it while wasting block space.
 Block producers should therefore be careful about the operations they choose to include or they might not get any fees from them.
-Thanks to sharding and the declarative max_gas and max_coins operation fields, block prodcuers can keep track of balances and gas usage without having to simulate the complete execution of candidate operations in order to avoid this pitfall.
+Thanks to sharding and the declarative max_gas and max_coins operation fields, block producers can keep track of balances and gas usage without having to simulate the complete execution of candidate operations in order to avoid this pitfall.

 • From there on, the operation is considered executed.